-Distance-learning programs through one of the 30 best accredited online colleges in sports medicine can help you get your master’s degree and advance your career, all while accommodating your busy work schedule.
+Distance-learning programs through one of the 30 best accredited online colleges in sports medicine can help you get your bachelor’s or master’s degree and advance your career, all while accommodating your busy work schedule.

 What Will You Learn With a Sports Medicine Degree?

-Just as the name suggests, the field of sports medicine relates to the treatment of injuries incurred from sporting pursuits.
-As a sports medicine graduate, you may be working with athletes to rehabilitate them after an injury or implementing programs for the improvement of health and mobility.
+Just as the name suggests, the field of sports medicine relates to the treatment of injuries that happen during sporting pursuits.
+As a sports medicine graduate, you may be working with athletes to rehabilitate them after an injury.
+You may implement programs for the improvement of health and mobility.
 There are many potential career paths for a sports medicine major.

 Master’s degrees are recommended for graduates who want to pursue more specialized career interests.
 For example, physician assistants and occupational therapists need a master’s degree to enter their field.

-American Public University has a selection of over 200 academic degree programs and certificates, with online classes that start every month and run for both eight- and 16-week durations.
+American Public University is one of the best schools for sports medicine.
+It has a selection of over 200 academic degree programs and certificates.
+Online classes start every month and run for both eight- and 16-week durations.
 With this kind of flexibility, working professionals can more easily find study schedules that can fit into their schedules.

 Under APU’s School of Health Sciences, students have access to a fully online Bachelor’s in Sports and Health Sciences.
-There are no application fees, and students with prior higher education experience can submit a transfer credit evaluation without charge.
+There are no application fees.
+Students with prior higher education experience can submit a transfer credit evaluation without charge.
 Up to 82% of the program’s credits could be transferred, if eligible.

 This bachelor’s degree program charges a low rate of just $285 per credit in tuition, with a $250 rate set for eligible military students.
-There are no charges for textbooks or ebooks either, which makes this a great value option for remote learners looking to get their undergraduate degree in sports medicine.
+There are no charges for textbooks or ebooks either.
+This is a great value option for remote learners looking to get their undergraduate degree in sports medicine.

 Founded 50 years ago and located in Lynchburg, VA, Liberty University is an evangelical Christian institution.
 With more than a quarter of a million alumni, the university’s other impressive figures include a 7,000-acre campus and more than 700 programs of study to choose from.
 Students also benefit from more than 40 club sports teams and 20 NCAA Division I athletic teams.

 Liberty’s Master’s in Exercise Science and Wellness is fully online and features eight-week courses.
-Students can specialize in either Fitness and Performance or Nutrition and Wellness, with each option providing 18 credit hours of course content directly related to the specialization.
+Students can specialize in either Fitness and Performance or Nutrition and Wellness.
+Each option providing 18 credit hours of course content directly related to the specialization.
 Liberty’s online programs have been ranked among the top ten in the nation.

 Part of the Athletic Coaching Master of Education degree at NCU, the Athletic Coaching specialization is designed to prepare future coaches with the necessary leadership skills and knowledge to succeed.
-You’ll be mentored by professionals with vast experience, all while gaining your own experience in applying the practical skills you’ve learned.
+You’ll be mentored by professionals with vast experience.
+You’ll gain your own experience in applying the practical skills you’ve learned for athletic training.

 The tuition for master of education programs at NCU typically runs at around $2,235 per course, or $745 per credit.
 There’s also a $110 course-material fee for each course.
 With that said, the total estimated program cost is around $23,900.

 Located in Laramie, WY, the University of Wyoming was founded in 1886 prior to the founding of the state itself.
-Nestled close to the Rocky Mountains, the university offers direct access to ski trails, hundreds of miles of snow trails, and more outdoor pursuits.
+Nestled close to the Rocky Mountains, the university offers direct access to:

 Based in Boca Raton, FL, and founded in 1961, Florida Atlantic University serves at least 30,000 students annually.
 The institution has also been ranked among top public universities in rankings published by U.S. News & World Report.